poptip/twice/README.md

 ```

 ### Events
 Site streams receive the same events as user streams.
 But for multiple users instead of one.
-To identify which user an event belongs to, each event includes a user's ID as the first argument.
+To identify which user an event belongs to, each event includes a user's ID appended to the arguments.
 Except for the events: `connect', `reconnect`, `disconnect`, `destroy`, `retry`, `retryMax`, `data`, and `tweet`.

-For example, the event `friends` would be emitted like this: `function (userid, friends) { }`.
+For example, the event `friends` would be emitted like this: `function (friends, userid) { }`.

 In addition, an event with the user's Twittter ID appended to the event name is emitted.
 For user with an ID of `1234` the event `friends:1234` would be emitted with `friends` as the first argument.